-All graduate students select advisory committees to guide them in completing their degrees.
+All graduate students select an individual adviser and an advisory committee to guide them in completing their degrees.

 Adviser.
-Students must choose an adviser before the end of their first semester of course work.
-The adviser may be any member of the English Department graduate faculty who specializes in Professional Writing.
+Students should choose an adviser by the end of their first semester of course work, but if this is not possible, students should select an adviser by the end of their first year of graduate study.
+The adviser may be any member of the English Department graduate faculty who specializes in TESL.
+At the Tulsa campus, the coordinator of the TESL program at OSU-Tulsa normally serves as the adviser.

 Advisory Committee.
-The advisory committee will normally consist of the student's major adviser as committee chair and at least two additional members of the English Department's graduate faculty.
+The advisory committee will normally consist of the student's major adviser as committee chair and at least two additional members of the English graduate faculty.